nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-data.md

 In general, this is your best starting point.
 If for some reason you cannot use Crosswalk or are looking for more holistic solutions, there are community plugins and other solutions that can help.

-Here is a small code sample that demonstrates using the API to encrypt a string:
+Here is a small code sample that demonstrates using the API to encrypt a string on Android, iOS, and Windows after adding the **[cordova-plugin-crosswalk-webview](https://www.npmjs.com/package/cordova-plugin-crosswalk-webview)** plugin to your project and referencing **[webcrypto-shim.js](https://github.com/vibornoff/webcrypto-shim)** and **[promiz.js](https://github.com/Zolmeister/promiz)** in your HTML:

 ```
 var stringToEncrypt = "Hey!
 Encrypt me!"